Academic Planning Guide

 National Honor Society

-NHS membership requires a 3.7 unweighted GPA, with evidence of the four pillars: scholarship, leadership, character, and service.
+NHS membership requires a 3.5 unweighted GPA, with evidence of the four pillars: scholarship, leadership, character, and service.
 Students demonstrate this through an application process.
 Students are invited to apply by the NHS Faculty Council and then they are scored by a rubric once again by the faculty council.
-Students who participate in NHS will earn a Dark Blue Graduation Cord.
+Students who participate in NHS will earn a Blue and Gold Graduation Cord.

 Biomedical Pathway Graduation Recognition Requirements

-Biomedical Pathway Completers are recognized with a Red and White PLTW graduation cord.
+Biomedical Pathway Completers are recognized with a Red PLTW graduation cord.
 To qualify, students must complete at least 6 semesters of Biomedical core courses including both semesters of Biomedical Innovations, the capstone class.
 The Biomedical core courses are Principles of Biomedical Studies, Human Body Systems, Medical Interventions, and Biomedical Innovations.
-Pass the NHSA Exam.
+Students must also pass the NHSA Exam.

-The Biomedical Pathway Honor Award recognizes Biomedical Compeleters who also complete the pathway with high scholarship with a Red PLTW graduation stole.
+The Biomedical Pathway Honor Award recognizes Biomedical Compeleters who complete the pathway with high scholarship with a Red PLTW graduation stole.
 Students must earn a B or better for 8 semesters or Biomedical courses.
 The B or better grade must be earned in Principles of Biomedical Studies, Human Body Systems, Medical Interventions, and Biomedical Innovations.
-Pass the NHSA Exam.
+Students must also pass the NHSA Exam.

 Computer Science Pathway Graduation Recognition Requirements